Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 Use Secure and Reputable Platforms

-Before using a wallet provider or exchange, research its security architecture and track record.
-Prioritize platforms that are licensed and regulated where applicable, as they are typically held to higher security and compliance standards.
+Before using a wallet or exchange, research its security architecture and track record.
+Prioritize platforms that are licensed and regulated, as they are typically held to higher security and compliance standards.

 Enable Multi-Factor Authentication (MFA)

-Poor access control is a common vulnerability.
+Weak access control is a common vulnerability.
 Always enable MFA on your accounts.
-This adds a critical layer of security, requiring multiple forms of verification before access is granted, making it much harder for unauthorized users to compromise your account.
+This adds a critical security layer by requiring multiple forms of verification, making it much harder for unauthorized users to compromise your account.

 Beware of Phishing Scams

 Be skeptical of unsolicited links, emails, and messages.
-Hackers often create convincing fake websites to steal your credentials.
+Hackers create convincing fake websites to steal your credentials.
 Always verify URLs and navigate to platforms directly through saved bookmarks or by typing the address yourself.
-Never share your private keys or seed phrase with anyone.
+Never share your private keys or seed phrase.

 Use Cold Storage